DIX2580/college/README.md

    npm run dev
    ```

-7. Open your web browser and visit `http://localhost:5173` to access the Counsellor application.
+7. Open your web browser and visit `http://localhost:5173` to access the Career Path guideline application.

 <hr>